-Zone Objectives To provide a wide range of retail, business, office, entertainment, community and other suitable land uses that serve the needs of the local and wider community.
-To encourage appropriate employment opportunities in accessible locations.
-To maximise public transport patronage and encourage walking and cycling.
-To prohibit further residential development in the core of the North Sydney Centre.

-To minimise the adverse effects of development on residents and occupiers of existing and new development.
-Permitted without consent Nil Permitted with consent Amusement centres; Backpackers' accommodation; Centre-based child care facilities; Commercial premises; Community facilities; Educational establishments; Entertainment facilities; Function centres; Hotel or motel accommodation; Information and education facilities; Medical centres; Oyster aquaculture; Passenger transport facilities; Places of public worship; Recreation areas; Recreation facilities (indoor); Registered clubs; Respite day care centres; Restricted premises; Roads; Sex services premises; Signage; Tank-based aquaculture; Vehicle repair stations; Veterinary hospitals Prohibited Pond-based aquaculture; Any other development not specified in item 2 or 3
+To enable residential development only if it is consistent with the Council's strategic planning for residential development in the area.
+To ensure that new development provides diverse and active street frontages to attract pedestrian traffic and to contribute to vibrant, diverse and functional streets and public spaces.
+To encourage employment opportunities to strengthen the Eastern Economic Corridor of the Greater Cities Commission.
+To maximise public transport patronage and encourage walking and cycling, including by protecting and encouraging safe and accessible pedestrian routes.
+To support the role of St Leonards as a health and education centre.
+To strengthen the role of Chatswood as a strategic centre for the North District of the Greater Cities Commission.
+To improve the public domain and pedestrian links in Chatswood.
+To enhance the visual appearance of the area by ensuring new development achieves high architectural, urban design and landscape standards.
+Permitted without consent Nil Permitted with consent Amusement centres; Artisan food and drink industries; Backpackers' accommodation; Centre-based child care facilities; Commercial premises; Community facilities; Entertainment facilities; Function centres; Home businesses; Home industries; Home occupations; Hotel or motel accommodation; Information and education facilities; Local distribution premises; Medical centres; Mortuaries; Oyster aquaculture; Passenger transport facilities; Places of public worship; Recreation areas; Recreation facilities (indoor); Recreation facilities (outdoor); Registered clubs; Respite day care centres; Restricted premises; Roads; Sex services premises; Signage; Tank-based aquaculture; Vehicle repair stations; Veterinary hospitals Prohibited Any other development not specified in item 2 or 3